Test Scoring and Frequency Scanning

-Q: On my printed output I only get the following message: "FIRST SHEET IS NOT MARKED IN THE CONTROL AND KEY POSITION".
+Q: I didn't get any output when I submitted my scanning job, but an error indicates: "FIRST SHEET IS NOT MARKED IN THE CONTROL AND KEY POSITION."
 What am I doing wrong?

 This simply means that the CONTROL and KEY bubble on the Control form wasn't filled in.
 To correct the problem, fill in the bubble and resubmit the job.

-Q: On my Control form, I requested that a grade file be saved to my UNIX account (Standard Option 5), but it has not shown up yet.
+Q: On my Control form, I requested that a grade file be saved (Standard Option 5), but it has not shown up yet.
 What's the problem?

 It could be one of several things:

-- You may not have supplied your UNIX usernumber or username on the test scoring request card.
-Resubmit the job using your UNIX usernumber or username on the request card.
+- You may not have supplied your correct UDelNet ID on the test scoring request card.
+Contact the IT Support Center to report the problem.

 - You may have filled in the Standard Scoring bubble.
 In this case, the program ignores any Standard Options you may have chosen.
 Erase the Standard Scoring bubble and resubmit.